Academic Support and Learning Resource Center FAQs

 What are your hours?

-But what if I can't get to the Center before classes?
+What if I can't get to the Center before classes?

-We've thought of that too!
 Students who live far away or have schedules that make it difficult to come in can send their papers via email or fax; we will send feedback in the document or call you on the phone during your appointment to discuss the paper.

 How many times can I come in?